snowblink14/smatch/README.md

 [Smatch](http://amr.isi.edu/evaluation.html) is an evaluation tool for [AMR](http://amr.isi.edu/) (Abstract Meaning Representation).
-It estimates the similarity of two AMR graphs in terms of their matching triples (edges) by finding a variable (node) mapping that maximizes the count, `M`, of matching triples, then:
+It computes the Smatch score (defined below) of two AMR graphs in terms of their matching triples (edges) by finding a variable (node) mapping that maximizes the count, `M`, of matching triples, then:

 * `M` is the number of matching triples
 * `G` is the total number of triples in the first AMR